Geekend-PNW/geekend-pnw.github.com/mailing-list.md

 - [Dalek:](https://groups.google.com/a/geekend-pnw.com/d/forum/dalek)
   - [dalek@geekend-pnw.com](mailto:dalek@geekend-pnw.com)
+  - Used by the 1st and 3rd Wednesday (soon to be Thursday) gaming group.

   Aliases:
     - masks@geekend-pnw.com
     - vanguard@geekend-pnw.com
     - wednesday@geekend-pnw.com
     - thursday@geekend-pnw.com
     - gaming@geekend-pnw.com
-  - Used by the 1st and 3rd Wednesday (soon to be Thursday) gaming group.

 - [Cylon:](https://groups.google.com/a/geekend-pnw.com/d/forum/cylon)
   - [cylon@geekend-pnw.com](mailto:cylon@geekend-pnw.com)
+  - Used by the 2nd and 4th Wednesday gaming group

+  Aliases:
     - redmarkets@geekend-pnw.com
     - alt-wednesday@geekend-pnw.com
-  - Used by the 2nd and 4th Wednesday gaming group

 **Remember**, you can only post to the mailing lists from the email address that you have registered with each list.
 If you try posting with another address, you should receive a bounce message.